-- The FERPA Release only applies to students who wish to grant third party access to his/her educational records.
+- The FERPA release only applies to students who wish to grant third party access to their educational records.
 High school principals and counselors already have access to the student’s educational records.

-A. Students who would like to request accommodations under the Americans with
+Students who would like to request accommodations under the ADA (Americans with Disabilities Act) should contact the WC Disabilities and Accommodations office: Dawn Kahlden, email@example.com or 817-598-6350.

 - For more information, please review the High School vs. College brochure.

 - You may fill out the dual credit accommodation forms and return to firstname.lastname@example.org with appropriate documentation.